Residential building consents

 You can download the Memorandum - Certificate of Design Work from the Consents forms and guides A - Z page.

-Building work that is in the Restricted Building Work category must only be done by or under the supervision of Licensed Building Practitioners, unless you are using the Owner-Builder Exemption.
-Please refer to the Ministry of Business, Innovation and Employment's website for more information on the owner-builder exemption.
+Building work that is in the Restricted Building Work category must only be done by or under the supervision of Licensed Building Practitioners (LBP), unless you are using the Owner-Builder Exemption.
+Owner-builders must provide a statutory declaration with their building consent application.
+Please refer to the Ministry of Business, Innovation and Employment's website for more information on the requirements for owner-builder exemptions.

-How to make an appointment for further advice
+How to make an appointment for further assistance

 Please phone 03 546 0200 if you would like to make an appointment to speak to the Duty Building Officer.